+We evaluate HCD algorithms on a dataset of face-to-face interactions among 327 high school students from Lycée Thiers in Marseilles, France~\cite{Mastrandrea_Fournet_Barrat_2015} (\url{http://www.sociopatterns.org/}).
+The network consists of 9 class-based communities, with weighted edges representing proximity encounters over five days.
+These classes also correspond to four academic specializations: mathematics \& physics (MP), physics \& chemistry (PC), engineering (PSI), and biology (BIO).
+The MP and BIO groups contain three sub-classes each, while PC has two and PSI one.
+The hierarchical structure should reflect specialties at higher depths and individual classes at lower depths.

-The results of the two HCD algorithms are shown in Figure~\ref{fig:results_highschool}.
-The {bottom-up} algorithm always detects $31$ communities.
-In contrast, out of 100 runs, the {top-down} algorithm predicts on average 8.93 communities (7 runs detect $8$ communities and the remaining 93 runs detect 9 communities).
-The predictions of both algorithms are aligned with the ground truth.
-Indeed, the adjusted mutual information (AMI)~\cite{vinh2009information} between the nine classes taken as ground truth labels and the predicted communities is $0.938$ for {bottom-up}\footnote{We compute the AMI with respect to the configuration obtained after merging the 31 bottom communities into 9 super-communities.} and $0.945$ for {top-down}.
-We observe that {bottom-up} successfully recovers the class and specialization structure but, in addition, finds smaller communities.
-This likely represents small groups of friends inside a class: the {bottom-up} algorithm reveals a community structure that is richer than the ground truth itself.
+The results of both HCD algorithms are shown in Figure~\ref{fig:results_highschool}.
+The bottom-up algorithm consistently detects 31 communities, while the {top-down} algorithm predicts an average of 8.93 (8 communities in 7 runs, 9 in 93 runs).
+Both align well with the ground truth, with adjusted mutual information (AMI) scores of 0.938 for bottom-up\footnote{AMI is computed after merging the 31 bottom-up communities into 9 super-communities.} and 0.945 for top-down.
+Notably, bottom-up recovers both class and specialization structures while also detecting smaller subgroups, likely representing groups of friend inside a same class, revealing a richer hierarchical structure than the ground truth itself.